bertrandmart1/codecademy/README.md

-## Repo for my code academy projects
+## Repo for my codecademy projects

 Code of all the [Code Academy](https://www.codeacademy.com) projects